human-internet/humanid-ios-sdk/README.md

 }
 ```

-***(Optional) You can also pass optional parameters to support default language and/or priority countries selection, by using the following step***
+***(Optional) You can also pass the optional parameters to support default language and/or priority countries selection using the following step***

 ```swift
 import HumanIDSDK